 As mentioned above, musical notes are represented by oval shapes that are placed on the lines or in the spaces of a stave.
 Now take a look at the illustration below

-The above shows an excerpt of an actual sheet music, and you will notice that there are more than one type of notes; not all notes look the same - some of the ovals are shaded in while others are not, and some ovals have stems attached to them.
+The above shows an excerpt of an actual sheet music, and you will notice that not all notes look the same - some of the notes look like ovals that are shaded in while others are not shaded in, and some ovals have stems attached to them.
 Let's refer to these varying looks of each note as a note's 'shape'.
 The 'shape' of a note determines the duration you would continue holding a note for (also referred to as the time value or beat duration of a note).
 The basic ones that you have to know are as follows:

 Referring to the above illustration, the note shown on the left has a beat duration of four counts**, and it's also called semibreve (U.K.) or a whole note (U.S.).